stew675/Triple-Shift-Rotate/README.md

     └───┴───╨───┴───┴───┘
 ```

-The pointers and block sizes get updated, and the loop restarts.
-We can see that the next loop would follow the
-overlapping path again, with an overlap size of 1.
+We can see that the next loop would follow the overlapping path again, with an overlap size of 1.

 The next step with the 3-way swap as described above would leave us with an array like so: